recommenders-team/recommenders/README.md

 ---
 [Microsoft MIND Competition!](https://msnews.github.io/competition.html)

-Microsoft Research is hosting a News Recommendation competition based on the [MIND dataset](https://msnews.github.io/), a large-scale English news  dataset with impression logs.
-Get started with the [quick start example](examples/00_quick_start/dkn_MIND_dataset.ipynb) using the DKN algorithm.
+Microsoft is hosting a News Recommendation competition based on the [MIND dataset](https://msnews.github.io/), a large-scale English news dataset with impression logs.
+Check out the [ACL paper](https://msnews.github.io/assets/doc/ACL2020_MIND.pdf), get familiar with the [news recommendation scenario](https://github.com/microsoft/recommenders/tree/master/scenarios/news), and dive into the [quick start example](examples/00_quick_start/dkn_MIND_dataset.ipynb) using the DKN algorithm.
 Then try some other algorthms and tools in recommenders and submit your entry!

 ---